7 Magical Things I Keep Around for the Perfect Cottage Witch Aesthetic

 • Rose + patchouli (for softness)

-I keep a soft-covered journal that I treat like a grimoire—a place where I write down intentions, seasonal reflections, moon rituals, and little nature observations.
+I keep a soft-covered journal that I treat like a personal grimoire—a place where I write down intentions, seasonal reflections, moon rituals, and little nature observations.
 It’s messy and honest and filled with pressed flowers.
-More than anything, it feels personal.
+More than anything, it feels personal and completely removes you from the digital world for a moment.

 • Something from nature